anishsharma21/anishsharma21/README.md

 ## 👋 Hey there!
 I'm Anish

 ### 👨🏻‍💻 About Me
-- 👀 I like to explore new technologies, dive deep into computer science concepts, and build cool things 💡
+- 👀 I like to explore new technologies, dive deep into computer science concepts, and build cool things! 💡
-- 🌱 I'm currently on my self-guided computer science journey - beginning with digital logic and working my way to application programming.
-I wasn't comfortable with all the layers of abstraction I was neglecting beneath my surface-level knowledge of framework and microservices - I wanted to build my fundamentals and progress towards mastery in programming and CS.
+- 🌱 I'm currently on my computer science and software development journey - beginning with digital logic and working my way up to application programming.
+I am exploring circuits and the microarchitecture of computer (first principles) while also developing web applications 🖥
-- 🎓 I'm currently completing my Bachelor of Information Technology Co-op Scholarship at the University of Technology Sydney
+- 🎓 I'm currently completing my Bachelor of Information Technology Co-op Scholarship at the University of Technology Sydney.
+I've completed 2 internships - the first as a Junior Data Scientist at Origin Energy, and the second as a Junior Software Engineer and AI Engineer at Ansarada.
-- 🥅 My immediate goal is to strengthen my fundamentals in data structures and algorithms by learning and applying knowledge from tutorials, textbooks and tonnes of Leetcode problems.
-My language of choice is Python 🐍 as it allows me to move fast and focus on the concepts rather than language semantics.
 - 📫 Email me at anisharma2103@gmail.com if you're interested in collaborating or discussing cool topics!

 ### 🛠 Tech Stack